-- P q1 School staff regularly communicate with me about how I can help my child learn. - P q2 Teachers work closely with me to meet my child's needs. - P q3 I feel well-informed by the communications I receive from my child's school.

-- P g6 My child's school communicates with me in a language that I can understand. - P q7 My child's school communicates with me in a way that I can understand. - 1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree
+- Ρ School staff regularly communicate with me about how I can help my child learn. q1 - Ρ q2 Teachers work closely with me to meet my child's needs. - Ρ My child's school communicates with me in a language that I can understand. q5 - Ρ I am greeted warmly when I call or visit the school. q11 - My child's school will make me aware in there are any concerns about my child's social or Ρ q18 emotional well-being.